 - Grand Canyon Deer Farm

 - Planes of Fame Air Museum

-- Mount Humphreys (this is Arizona's state highpoint)
+- Mount Humphreys (take a challenging day hike up to Arizona's state highpoint)

 - Flagstaff, Arizona area attractions